Nature walks for all levels

 Huelgoat forest

-Located north-west of the town of Carhaix Plouguer, the Huelgoat forest attracts hikers and walkers alike.
-The cradle of numerous Breton legends, you’ll find sites along the marked trails that will let your imagination run wild, such as the Moulin du Chaos (Chaos Mill), the Grotte du Diable (Devil’s Cave), the Roche Tremblante (Trembling Rock) and the Camp d’Artus (Artus Camp).
+Located north-west of the town of Carhaix Plouguer, the Huelgoat forest attracts hikers and walkers.
+As the cradle of numerous Breton legends, you’ll find sites along the marked trails that will let your imagination run wild, such as the Moulin du Chaos, the Grotte du Diable, the Roche Tremblante and the Camp d’Artus.

 The Cranou forest

-In the heart of the Monts d’Arrée regional nature park, the Cranou forest is renowned for its past, as the wood was used for shipbuilding by the Royal Navy in Brest.
-Today, this forest, mainly located in the communes of Hanvec and Le Faou, is an ideal place for a short family walk in a rural setting.
+In the heart of the Monts d’Arrée regional nature park, the Cranou forest is renowned for its past, as the wood was used in shipbuilding for the Royal Navy in Brest.
+Today, this forest, mainly in the communes of Hanvec and Le Faou, is an ideal place for a short family walk in a rural setting.

 The local flora and fauna are preserved, so you can recharge your batteries and enjoy the many species of trees found on over 1,300 hectares.
 In fact, a large part of this forest is protected and classified as a Natura 2000 zone, thanks to its many oaks and other deciduous trees.
 It’s also a popular spot for mushroom picking in the right season.